Post-M.S. entry (UW M.S.)

 Before going to your Final Exam

-- Carefully read and understand the Graduate School's instructions as explained in the document titled The Final Submission of your Electronic Dissertation.
+- Carefully read and understand the Graduate School's instructions on Preparing to Graduate.

 - Print the Doctoral Dissertation Reading Committee Approval Form.